ayvee/summarystore/README.md

 SummaryStore is meant to be used as an embedded data store.
 After compiling, link against the JARs in SummaryStore/store/target, and create an instance of the SummaryStore class.

+## LICENSE

+This code is released under the terms of the Apache 2.0 License.

 ## PUBLICATIONS